waveform80/colorzero/docs/api_color.rst

   / background specifier (the letters "f" or "b") followed by an optional terminal type identifer, which is one of:

-  - "8" - the default, indicating only the original 8 DOS colors are supported (technically, 16 foreground colors are supported via use of the "bold" style for "intense" colors)
+  - "8" - the default, indicating only the original 8 DOS colors (black, red, green, yellow, blue, magenta, cyan, and white) are supported.
+Technically, 16 foreground colors are supported via use of the "bold" style for "intense" colors, if the terminal supports this.

   - "256" - indicates the terminal supports 256 colors via `8-bit color ANSI
     codes`_